zawadkarim96/merge-2-trying-still/README.md

 - v7.9: Staff can only submit the current day's daily report, file weekly updates on Saturdays, and record monthly reports for the active month.
 Client imports better distinguish repeat purchases with different generators to avoid duplicate flags.

 ## Run Without Touching the Command Line
 These launchers create a dedicated virtual environment, install dependencies from `requirements.txt`, and then open the Streamlit app inside the native desktop shell (no browser required).
 After the first setup run the cached environment is reused automatically, so relaunching is instant.
 You only need Python 3.9+ installed.
-You can still run `streamlit run app.py` for the traditional browser experience—both approaches share the exact same database and uploads.
+You can still run `streamlit run main.py` for the traditional browser experience—both approaches share the exact same database and uploads.

+To launch the PS Sales Manager experience instead of the service CRM, set `PS_APP=sales` (or `PS_APP_SCRIPT=sales_app.py` when using the desktop launcher) before starting the application.
+The same unified requirements file and Procfile work for both apps on Render or Railway.

 ### Any Platform (single command or double-click)
 Run `python run_app.py` from the repository root, or double-click the file in your file explorer.
 The script prepares the environment and launches the app inside a pywebview dialog titled **PS Service Software**.